Nicolas-Chasteler/tea-sql-challenge-submission/README.md

 ORDER BY RecommendedRetailPrice-UnitPrice
 ```
 ## Final Words
 Navigating the database took the longest time for me, finding the table which contained the values needed as the biggest database I have worked in before was much smaller.
-In total I spent around 1 1/2 to complete all 4 challenges and an additional 1/2 hour to document everything.
+In total I spent around 1 1/2 to 2 hours once downloaded the .bak file to complete all 4 challenges and an additional 30 minutes to document everything on GitHub.